Evidence Hub

 Estimating Dementia Risk Using Multifactorial Prediction Models

-Kivimaki M, Livingston G, Singh-Manoux A et al.,
+Kivimaki M, Livingston G, Singh-Manoux A et al.

 JAMA Network Open, 2023